- 2kg (ish) piece of pork shoulder (bone in)

 - 1 cup apple juice (or half apple juice, half cider)

-24 hours prior to serving, place the pork in a baking dish and rub with the spices and herbs.
+Place the pork in a baking dish and rub with the spices and herbs.
+Refrigerate overnight.

-You will know when it is ready as the meat will be meltingly tender and soft.
+You will know when the meat is ready as it will be falling off the bone.

 While the meat is cooking make the coleslaw by combining the cabbage, onion, carrots, parsley and peanuts in a bowl, toss to combine.
 Add the aioli and toss again.
 Cover and refrigerate until needed.

 Once the pork is cooked, pour the cooking liquid into a bowl and allow to cool, skimming off the fat as it rises.
 Combine the liquid in a saucepan with 1/2 cup of barbecue sauce and simmer until the sauce is thick.

 Once the pork is cool enough to handle remove and discard the skin, fat and bone.
 Using forks flake the meat into small pieces.
 Place the meat into a bowl and mix with the sauce.

 Warm the rolls and serve with slaw and pulled pork.